 At the time of an initial issuance, Note proceeds are deposited in the State's Capital Improvement Fund and are spent as the State incurs costs for the various borrowing purposes or issuance purposes.
-Proceeds of the 2016 Series A Notes will also be deposited into the Capital Improvement Fund and be used within 90 days of their initial issuance for the funding of a like amount of outstanding State EMCP notes when due.
 Until spent, the proceeds are invested by the State of Wisconsin Investment Board.
 See APPENDIX A.